-Purple helps us connect with our intuition, and is also the color associated with dream activity.
-To quieten your logical mind, and 'hear' your gut feelings, expose yourself to more purple.
+Purple helps us connect with our intuition and is also the color associated with dream activity.
+To quiet your logical mind, and 'hear' your gut feelings, expose yourself to more purple.

 Wear blue when going for an interview, or when trying to impress someone with your smarts.
 This soothing color aids concentration and conveys intelligence.